robomq/robomq.io/docs/SDK.md

 [robomq.io](http://www.robomq.io) has rich library of examples code in multiple programming languages supporting AMQP, MQTT and STOMP protocols.
 The [SDK](https://github.com/robomq/robomq.io/tree/master/sdk) includes example code for multiple Messaging Integration Patterns (MEPs).
+All examples have implemented automatic reconnecting, which is crucial in real production.

 #Supported protocols
 You can send and receive messages using [robomq.io](http://www.robomq.io) platform from a choice of [AMQP](http://www.amqp.org/), [MQTT](http://mqtt.org/) and [STOMP](https://stomp.github.io/) protocols.